-Page loading speed refers to the amount of time it takes for the website to load.
-The page loading speed of the website depends on a variety of factors, which includes your website’s design as well as the quality of hosting server.
+Page loading speed refers to the time it takes for the website to load.
+The speed at which the website loads depends on a variety of factors, which includes your website’s design as well as the quality of hosting server.

-As mentioned above, a website may load slowly for a number of reasons ranging from cheap and poor quality hosting services, the design and structure of the site and also unoptimised media files such as images, videos and music with large file sizes.
+As mentioned above, websites may be slow loading due to a number of factors.
+These can include, cheap and poor quality hosting services, the design and structure of the site and also unoptimised media files such as images, videos and music with large file sizes.
 Whether you are running a commercial website or a personal one, you must make sure that the website loads quickly.
-Page loading speed should be one of the top priorities.
+Page loading speed should be one of your top priorities.